GoogleChromeLabs/chromeos_smart_card_connector/docs/connector-app-api.md

    [https://www.chromium.org/administrators/configuring-policy-for-extensions](https://www.chromium.org/administrators/configuring-policy-for-extensions)).

-   The policy can specify which extensions/apps are **force allowed to talk to the Connector App** without checking against whitelist or prompting the user.
+   The policy can specify which extensions/apps are **force allowed to talk to the Connector App** without checking against the allowlist or prompting the user.
 The policy-configured permission always has the higher priority than the user's selections that could have been already made.

    The corresponding policy name is `force_allowed_client_app_ids`.
 Its value